Discover why thousands of companies run on Kisi.

-Let's look at the reader types in more detail:
+Let's explore the reader types in more detail.

 Standalone proximity readers

-Sometimes those readers are called "panel free" because they are fully de-centrally installed.
-Think about it like programming a PIN code for each individual person on each individual reader - it's a great option for very small "quick fix" kind of installations but will generally increase the complexity: You have to go to each and every reader to test and activate the card, you cant control access in real time but would need to deactivate the card on each reader.
+Sometimes these readers are called "panel free" because they are fully installed in a decentralized way.
+Think about it like programming a PIN code for each individual person on each individual reader - it's a great option for very small "quick fix" kind of installations, but will generally increase the complexity of management.
+To test and activate every card you’ll have to go to each and every reader.
+Also, you cannot control access in real time, but need to deactivate the card on each reader.
 That's why they often come with PIN pads.